AlekaMelese/recipe-qa-assistant/README.md

 - HUMMUS Recipe Database for the dataset
 - Anthropic for Claude 3 Haiku API
-- Course instructors and TAs
+- Course instructors (Mehrdad Rostami and Mohammad Aliannejadi)

 ---